 Bostrom’s Future of Humanity Institute has published a research agenda for AI governance: the study of “devising global norms, policies, and institutions to best ensure the beneficial development and use of advanced AI.”
 It has published research on the risk of malicious uses of AI, on the context of China’s AI strategy, and on artificial intelligence and international security.

 The longest-established organization working on technical AI safety is the Machine Intelligence Research Institute (MIRI), which prioritizes research into designing highly reliable agents — artificial intelligence programs whose behavior we can predict well enough to be confident they’re safe.
-(Disclosure: MIRI is a nonprofit and I donated to its work in 2017 and 2018.)
+(Disclosure: MIRI is a nonprofit and I donated to its work in 2017-2019.)

 The Elon Musk-founded OpenAI is a very new organization, less than three years old.
 But researchers there are active contributors to both AI safety and AI capabilities research.
 A research agenda in 2016 spelled out “concrete open technical problems relating to accident prevention in machine learning systems,” and researchers have since advanced some approaches to safe AI systems.